nextgis/docs_ngweb/source/admin_tasks.rst

 Company logo on Web Map
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Control Panel, you can upload your logo in PNG format (see in:numref:`logo_whitelabel_en`) to display in the lower right corner of the map.
+In Control Panel, you can upload your logo in PNG format (see in :numref:`logo_whitelabel_en`) to display in the lower right corner of the map.

 .. figure:: _static/logo_whitelabel_en.png
    :name: logo_whitelabel_en